 5:30pm-7pm

-Banishing the evil spirits and awakening the sleeping apple trees at this relatively new wassail are the OBJ Morris.
+OBJ Morris Dancers are back in 2025 to banish the evil spirits and awaken the sleeping apple trees.
 The ceremony will be conducted by firelight, and you are encouraged to bring your own cider or apple juice so that you can bless the trees.
+Take a torch and drink responsibly, won’t you?
 Click here for more information.

 Buckinghamshire